LogtalkDotOrg/logtalk.org/_pages/tools.md

 -   Entity cross-referencing diagrams
 -   Predicate cross-referencing diagrams
 -   Diagrams with links to source code repositories and API documentation
+-   Diagrams with local links to directories and file that open in selected text editors
 -   Linked diagrams for source code navigation from libraries to entities to predicates
 -   Linked diagrams for source code navigation from directories to files
 -	Automatic generation of linked sub-diagrams